Subsets of rectifiable curves in Banach spaces I: sharp exponents in traveling salesman theorems: Modulus of convexity and proof of the necessary conditions

 Note the arbitrary power $q$ in \eqref{B-sum}!
 This indicates that $Q\in\mathscr{B}$ (imagine $Q$ is centered at the intersection of two or more crossing line segments) occurs relatively infrequently.
-We defer the proof of Lemma \ref{l:H2} to Appendix \ref{ss:cores}.
+This result is universal insofar as it is valid in an \emph{arbitrary} Banach space!
+We defer the (rather long) proof of Theorem \ref{l:H2} to the sequel \cite{Badger-McCurdy-2}.